PaoloMazzon/Astro/docs/classes/Level.md

 ### create
 `create()`

-May be overridden in child classes, called when the level is loaded by Astro.
-If this method is overridden, you must call `super.create()` somewhere in the new method.
+Must be overridden in child classes, called when the level is loaded by Astro.
+Be sure to call `super.create()` somewhere in the new method.

+### pre_frame
+`pre_frame()`

+Must be overridden in child classes, called before the rendering frame begins each frame.
+This is useful because once the rendering frame begins any camera updates and shader buffer updates will not be applied until the next time rendering begins.
+Be sure to call `super.create()` somewhere in the new method.

 ### update
 `update()`

-May be overridden in child classes, called each frame by Astro.
-If this method is overridden, you must call `super.update()` somewhere in the new method.
+Must be overridden in child classes, called each frame by Astro.
+Be sure to call `super.update()` somewhere in the new method, as it calls the update/draw method of each entity.

 ### destroy
 `destroy()`

-May be overridden in child classes, called when the level is unloaded by Astro.
-If this method is overridden, you must call `super.destroy()` somewhere in the new method.
+Must be overridden in child classes, called when the level is unloaded by Astro.
+Be sure to call `super.destroy()` somewhere in the new method.

 -----------